telefonicaid/fiware-orion/doc/manuals/admin/management_api.md

 curl --request PUT <host>:<port>/log/trace/t1-t2,t3-t4
 ```

-'PUT-requests' overwrites the previous log settings.
+'PUT-requests' overwrite the previous log settings.
 So, in order to ADD
 a trace level, a GET /log/trace must be issued first and after that the
 complete trace string to be sent in the PUT request can be assembled.